Adams County community members turned up the heat this week and learned how to cook quick and healthy meals.

 West River Health Services, the NDSU Extension Center, and the Southwest District Health Unit are working together to host “Quick and Healthy Cooking Classes” over the next couple of weeks to highlight healthier life options at the Hettinger Research Center.

-Under the guidance of master chef Tara Biefer, people learned how to incorporate different types of healthy grains like barley, couscous, and brown rice into their home cooked meals.
+Under the guidance of master chef Tara Bieber, people learned how to incorporate different types of healthy grains like barley, couscous, and brown rice into their home cooked meals.
 Bieber demonstrated how to make a balanced meal of lamb chops, vegetables, and healthy grains.

-“Kara Bieber is excellent at cooking and explaining the process to people so we are very blessed to have her teaching the class,” said WRHS RN, Community Health and Wellness Coordinator Patty Ness.
+“Tara Bieber is excellent at cooking and explaining the process to people so we are very blessed to have her teaching the class,” said WRHS RN, Community Health and Wellness Coordinator Patty Ness.

 NDSU Extension Agent Hannah Nordby and nutrition expert Linda Nudell were also instrumental in coordinating the Quick and Healthy Cooking Class.
 Both Nordby and Nudell were able to contribute to event by answering questions and leading discussion for the public.

 “Part of working for the Extension Center is seeing what the needs of the community are and how they can be met,” said Nordby.

 According to Nordby, the people who were able brave the weather and make it to the event enjoyed the class.

 “This class has been really successful and I am hoping that we can continue it in the summer,” said Nordby.

 All three organizations, West River Health Services, the NDSU Hettinger Extension Center, and Southwest District Health Unit, were instrumental in starting the cooking class.
 Ness said that the class originated last year with a grant that helped promote cancer prevention.